ibm-cloud-docs/watson-assistant/review.md

 -   Open Preview
 -   Reset Preview

-To learn more about saving changes, see [Manage actions across a team](/docs/watson-assistant?topic=watson-assistant-manage-team).
+To learn more about saving changes, see [Saving your work](/docs/watson-assistant?topic=watson-assistant-save-work).

 If you make several edits without saving, the preview panel shows a message that you need to save before testing your changes.